dotnet/performance/docs/crank-to-helix-workflow.md

 #### Profiles

 Profiles are a set of predefined variables that are given a name so it is easy to reuse.
-A list of profiles can be found in the [helix.yml](../helix.yml) at the bottom.
+Profiles are additive meaning that if you specify multiple profiles the variables will get merged together.
+A list of profiles can be found in [helix.yml](../helix.yml) at the bottom.
 Some of the profiles configure the crank agent endpoint, and other profiles configure what the target OS, architecture, and queue is.
 If you wish to run microbenchmarks on Ubuntu x64, just use `--profile ubuntu-x64`.

 #### Other useful arguments